 - Learning about South Africa’s conservation organizations

 - Photographing sharks and observing them around the boat with the use of your own camera

 - Learning how to identify individual animals through newly discovered dorsal fin recording, measurement and markings

 - Boat safety and seamanship.
 Learning how to maintain standards and equipment needed for the operation

-- Assisting with the monitoring of other marine animals in the area, and learning about hierarchy in the ecosystems
+- Assisting with the monitoring of other marine animals (dead or alive) in the area, and learning about hierarchy in the ecosystems

 - Field work in and around the area of Gansbaai, which is dependent on the ocean and tourism for its survival